Candlestick/TheWebWins/README.md

 # The Web Wins

 We are creating web art.
-If you love the web too join **Candlestick**, because creating art it a group of awesome people makes more fun!
+If you love the web too join **Candlestick**, because creating art in a group of awesome people makes it more fun!